-Report highlights include:
+Other report highlights include:

-• Twenty-one states and the District of Columbia added private-sector jobs in December.
-This was the smallest number of states to add private-sector positions since September 2010.
-Indiana had the largest private-sector gains (12,000), followed by Texas (10,100) and California (9,200).
-For all of 2011, 47 states and the District of Columbia gained private-sector jobs, with Texas (260,000), California (206,700) and Florida (121,800) recording the largest gains.
-New York, Michigan, Ohio and Pennsylvania also posted private-sector job gains exceeding 75,000 jobs each.
-Only Alaska, Delaware and Missouri lost private-sector positions over the past 12 months.
-From December 2010 - December 2011, North Dakota (7.5 percent), Utah (3.8 percent) and Louisiana (3.2 percent) had the largest percentage gains in private-sector employment.
+• Thirty-nine states added private-sector jobs in January.
+Texas (73,800) had the largest private-sector gains, accounting for more than one quarter of all private-sector jobs added in the United States, followed by New York (45,500) and Ohio (32,700).
+In the past 12 months, 46 states and the District of Columbia gained private-sector jobs, with Texas (332,600), California (167,500) and New York (136,700) recording the largest gains.
+Seven other states (Georgia, Michigan, Florida, Ohio, Pennsylvania, North Carolina and Washington) posted private-sector job gains exceeding 50,000 jobs each.
+Only Mississippi and Rhode Island lost private-sector positions over the past 12 months,

-- Thirty-seven states and the District of Columbia saw their unemployment rates decline in December, with eighteen states recording statistically significant decreases.
-The remaining 32 states and the District of Columbia did not experience statistically significant changes.
-Alabama (-0.6 percentage point) and Michigan (-0.5 percentage point) experienced the largest decreases, followed by Ohio, South Carolina, Tennessee and Utah (-0.4 percentage point each).
-In the past 12 months, Nevada reported the largest decline in the unemployment rate (-2.3 percentage points), followed by Florida (-2.1 percentage points) and New Mexico (-2.0 percentage points).
-Nineteen other states recorded statistically significant declines over the past year.
-Nevada (12.6 percent) and California (11.1 percent) had the highest unemployment rates in December while North Dakota (3.3 percent) had the lowest.
-The national unemployment rate during the month was 8.5 percent, down from 9.4 percent a year earlier. - Manufacturing employment expanded in 28 states in December.
-The largest gains were in Michigan (4,200), followed by Indiana (3,600) and Wisconsin (3,300).
-Nationally, after being flat for four months, manufacturing employment increased by 23,000 in December.
-For the full year, the United States added 225,000 manufacturing jobs.
-Eight states Michigan (26,400), Texas (25,200), Ohio (18,300), Washington (14,600), Illinois (12,200), Pennsylvania (12,100) South Carolina (11,600) and Oklahoma (10,600) each added more than 10,000 manufacturing positions during 2011. - Twenty-three states and the District of Columbia added jobs in the professional and business services sector in December.
-California (13,400), Virginia (5,800) and Indiana (4,800) posted the largest increases.
-In the past year, 45 states and the District of Columbia have added professional and business services jobs, with California, Texas and New York recording the largest gains.
-In 2011, more than 450,000 jobs were added in the professional and business services sector. - Twenty-one states added jobs in the leisure and hospitality sector during December.
-Texas (4,100), Florida (3,300) and Virginia (3,200) saw the largest gains.
-In all of 2011, 38 states and the District of Columbia added leisure and hospitality jobs.
-During this period, 268,000 leisure and hospitality jobs were added.
+- while Alaska and Delaware saw no change.
+From January 2011 January 2012, North Dakota (7.4 percent), Texas (3.9 percent) and the District of Columbia (2.9 percent) had the largest percentage gains in private-sector employment. - Forty-five states and the District of Columbia saw their unemployment rates decline in January, with fourteen states recording statistically significant decreases.
+Mississippi and Missouri (-0.5 percentage point each) experienced the largest decreases.
+In the past 12 months, Michigan reported the largest decline in the unemployment rate (-1.9 percentage points), followed by Utah (-1.8 percentage points).
+Twenty other states recorded statistically significant declines over the past year.
+Nevada (12.7 percent) had the highest unemployment rate in January, followed by California and Rhode Island (10.9 percent each).
+North Dakota had the lowest unemployment rate (3.2 percent).
+The national unemployment rate during the month was 8.3 percent, down from 9.1 percent a year earlier. - Manufacturing employment expanded in 39 states in January.
+The largest gains were in Michigan (16,300), followed by Missouri (4,300) and New Jersey (4,000).
+In the past 12 months, eight states - Michigan, Texas, Ohio, Indiana, Washington, Iowa, South Carolina and Illinois - each added more than 10,000 manufacturing positions. - Thirty-four states added jobs in the professional and business services sector in January.
+New York (18,400), Texas (18,100) and Arizona (9,400) posted the largest increases.
+In the past year, 44 states and the District of Columbia have added professional and business services jobs, with Texas, California and New York recording the largest gains.
+In the last year, 614,000 jobs were added in the professional and business services sector. - Thirty-eight states added jobs in the leisure and hospitality sector during January.
+Texas (17,100), Ohio (6,800) and New York (6,600) saw the largest gains.
+In the past 12 months, 34 states and the District of Columbia added leisure and hospitality jobs.
+During this period, 372,000 leisure and hospitality jobs were added.